 sudo apt install gdb

-Now run the installer.
-You can use the default installation directory.
+Now run the installer, which was provided to you by CI.
 When asked if you want to install the Visual Studio Code extension select "no".
 We will run Visual Studio Code on Windows 10, outside the WSL.
 For this, we will install the extension later.

 Since we can not run the CI Fuzz installer on Windows we will install the VS Code extension manually from the .vsix file.
 The installer places this file at /opt/ci-<VERSION>/share/code-intelligence/vscode-fuzzing-ui.vsix .
 Copy this file to the Windows 10 file system:

 In VS Code go to the Extensions tab (Ctrl+Shift+X) and select "Install from VSIX..." in the "..." dropdown menu and select the vsix file from the previous step.

 Additionally, install the Remote WSL extension.
 This will allow VS Code to compile and run applications inside the WSL.
 You can easily install it from the Marketplace.